-I have been workingyou have been workinghe/she/it has been working etchave I been working?have you been working?has he/she/it been working? etcI have not been workingyou have not been working etc For contractions (l've, he's, haven't etc), see page 301.
-Ve m nake the present perfect progressive with have/has been +ing.
-Ne h ave been living here since April.
-John's been working in the bank for three months. se the present perfect progressive (with most verbs) to say how long things have been continuin g 5 now .
-(For be, have and know , see page 65.) peen learning English for four years.
+?
+I have been working have I been working?
+I have not been working you have been working have you been working? you have not been working etc he/she/it has been working etc has he/she/it been working? etc For contractions (I've, he's, haven't etc), see page 301.

+We make the present perfect progressive with have/has been + ...ing.

+We have been living here since April.
+John's been working in the bank for three months.
+We use the present perfect progressive (with most verbs) to say how long things have been continuing up to now.
+(For be, have and know, see page 65.)
+I've been learning English for four years.
 It's been raining all day.
-A you been waiting long?
+Have you been waiting long?
 We've been travelling for six hours.
-PAS NOW MALER M lake present perfect progressive sentences.
-Use for or since (see page 65).
-John started learning Chinese in February.
-Now it's July. (for) John has been learning Chinese for five months. • It started raining on Sunday.
-It's still raining. ( since ) It's been raining since Sunday.
+Make present perfect progressive sentences.
+Use for or since (see page 65). ▶ John started learning Chinese in February.
+Now it's July. (for) John has been learning Chinese for five months.
+It started raining on Sunday.
+It's still raining. (since) It's been raining since Sunday.
 1 Mary started painting the house on Monday.
 Now it's Friday. (for) 2 We started driving at six o'clock.
 Now it's ten o'clock. (for) 3 Anna started working at Smiths in January. (since) 4 Joseph started building boats when he was 20.
-Now he's 40. (for) 5 We started waiting for the bus at 8.30. ( since ) 6 Prices started going up last year. ( since ) 7 8 My father started teaching 40 years ago. ( for ) 9 It started snowing at midnight.
-Now it's midday. ( for ) The team started training together in June.
-Now it's September. (for) 10 The team started durining together in suite.
-Now it's september, (b)
+Now he's 40. (for) 5 We started waiting for the bus at 8.30. (since) 6 Prices started going up last year. (since) 7 We started camping on July 20th. (since) 8 My father started teaching 40 years ago. (for) 9 It started snowing at midnight.
+Now it's midday. (for) 10 The team started training together in June.
+Now it's September. (for)